Why study this course?

 In addition to the University's standard entry requirements, you should have one of the following:

 You must pass a portfolio interview where you'll be required to demonstrate an interest in, aptitude for and knowledge of the field of architecture.
-If it is not possible to attend the interview, you'll be required to submit a portfolio of art and design work by email.
+If it is not possible to attend the interview, you'll be required to submit a portfolio of work by email.